 Q. What do you see as a major trend in the field of sales and marketing in the next five years?

-I believe that if customers don’t feel appreciated and don’t get the level of service they expect, they will find another solution.
+A. I believe that if customers don’t feel appreciated and don’t get the level of service they expect, they will find another solution.
 At Teranet, we make sure that we meet the specific requirements of our customers by providing customizable, tailored solutions.

 Also, in today’s evolving industry landscape, I believe that digital marketing and a solid online presence is vital.
 This is how sales and marketing professionals can share their company’s value proposition with current and potential clients, even when they’re not attending in-person conferences and trade shows.

 Q. What advice would you give someone considering a career in sales?